 Seems too vague and almost ridiculous, right?
 But such questions are known as brain benders, and they test an individual's ability to curate a creative solution and help you understand their problem-solving skills.
 Larger companies like to derive value from asking these questions and assess whether the interviewee can work as a coworker in the organization.

 In their bid to expand in different geographies, companies want to hire remote employees and harness the potential offered by a global talent pool.
 Another aspect of taking remote interviews is that they save time and money.
-Offline interviews require the interviewee and the interviewer to meet at a pre-decided location and make prior arrangements.
+Offline discussions require the interviewee and the interviewer to meet at a pre-decided location and make prior arrangements.
 This takes a long time, and money has to be spent on preparations.

 Imagine the plight of the person who traveled from a different city for an interview without any surety of being selected.
 The same goes for the interviewer, who has to prepare for the occasion and make other arrangements to ensure a seamless recruitment drive.